Executive Protection in South America

 If you have business opportunities, want to cover a news item as a media team, provide help as an NGO or strengthen relations as a diplomat, traveling fulfills a certain purpose.
 You may need to travel to regions with negative advice and require personal protection.
 This can be either in the form of a bodyguard or by having access to remote medics or secure transportation.

-Pre-travel Advice
+Pre-travel advice

 So, yes; most of the countries and areas in Central and South America can be visited without executive protection or a security driver.
 Preparing your trip begins with ensuring you have the most accurate and relevant information.
 Remember, this is different for a tourist than a business traveler.